Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 - The Alexandrian editors of the Hellenistic age felt free to edit the Homeric poems: "often removing many verses, and elsewhere adding polish where there was none".

-Taken together, these arguments imply that 1) Homer did not compose anything like the Iliad as we know it, and 2) even if he somehow had done it, it was hopelessly corrupted in the process of transmission.There was actually nothing original in Wolf's argument.
-Everything he wrote had been written before by other scholars: Blackwell, Wood, Bentley, Heyne, Eichhorn, even Rousseau.
-Casaubon had already written about the transmission problems in 1583.
-But Wolf's synthesis of all the arguments, combined with a masterful presentation, made those views persuasive.
+Taken together, these arguments imply that 1) Homer did not compose anything like the Iliad as we know it, and 2) even if he somehow had done it, it was hopelessly corrupted in the process of transmission.6

 Following Wolf, a cottage industry of Homeric analysis cropped up.
 Any line that did not suit their tastes was declared an interpolation, and repetitions were taken as proof of copying by later poets.
-They all agreed that the Iliad was the work of multiple poets, and that philologists could "scientifically prove"Eduard Meyer, Geschichte des Altertums it.
+They all agreed that the Iliad was the work of multiple poets, and that philologists could "scientifically prove"8 it.
 Yet no two Analysts could ever agree on which parts were Homer's and which were later additions.

 Bethe thought it was the work of two poets.
 Theiler argued for 5 or 6.
 Hermann proposed that the Iliad consisted of a bunch of crap surrounding the pristine core of the original Homer, while Lachmann argued that it actually consisted of 18 different folk stories strung together, like the Finnish Kalevala.
 Ulrich von Wilamowitz-Moellendorff (I swear I'm not making up these names) claimed to detect three different "layers" in the Odyssey, one of which (the "old Odyssey"—books 5-14 and 17-19) had in turn been compiled from three different, even earlier poems, two of which had originally been part of other, longer poems.
 Wilamowitz went as far as to call the Iliad "a miserable piece of patchwork".
 Bryant argued the city of Troy never existed at all.

-In general they had an anti-enlightenment aesthetic, doubting the possibility of logical analysis of poetry.
+The Unitarians had an anti-enlightenment aesthetic, fundamentally doubting the possibility of logical analysis of poetry.
 De Quincey got involved and declared all the external arguments irrelevant: "all arguments worth a straw in this matter must be derived from the internal structure of the 'Iliad.'"
-And in some cases the Unitarian cause was wrapped up with religious conservatism: if one accepted the analyst arguments in the case of Homer, one could hardly deny them in the case of the old testament.
+And in some cases the Unitarian cause was wrapped up with religious conservatism: if one accepted the analyst arguments in the case of Homer, one could hardly deny them in the case of the Old Testament.

 The battle raged on, and by the early 20th century the Analysts had the upper hand while Unitarianism was a heretical minority view.
 Thus in 1920 Georg Brandes could write that "save for a few uncritical people, of course, no one to-day believes that a single poet named Homer wrote either the Iliad or the Odyssey".
 Yet in the same year, John A. Scott, a respected philologist, published his passionately polemical The Unity of Homer, ridiculing the German Analysts and proclaiming the greatness of Homer.